Types of Moth Caterpillars With Their Picture – Identification Guide

 Rosy Maple Moth Caterpillar (Dryocampa rubicunda)

 The rosy maple moth caterpillar is a bright green caterpillar with a bulbous pale brown head, a pair of black antennae, and rows of spiny black dots along its abdomen.
+It also has red markings at its tail end.
 The plump green moth larva becomes darker as it matures and develops green, pale white, or black stripes along its body.

 The fat green moth caterpillar measures about 2” (50 mm) before entering the pupal stage.